csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-in-batch-jobs.md

    ```

 {:start="6"}
-6. Replace `2004306_YOURCSCUSERNAME` to match your bucket/container name and `your-file-name` with the name of the file you have in Allas.
+6. Replace `2004306_YOURCSCUSERNAME` to match your bucket name and `your-file-name` with the name of the file you have in Allas.

 **Option 2: rclone**
 💭 If you use rclone or swift instead of the a-commands, you need to add _source allas_conf_ commands to your script.